-- What makes testing a program for security problems difficult?

-- We need to test for the absence of something

-- Security is a negative property!

-- "nothing bad happens, even in really unusual circumstances"

-- Normal inputs rarely stress security-vulnerable code

-- How can we test more thoroughly?

-- Random inputs (fuzz testing)

-- Mutation

-- Spec-driven

-- How do we tell when we've found a problem?

-- Crash or other deviant behavior; now enable expensive checks
+- What makes testing a program for security problems difficult? - We need to test for the absence of something - Security is a negative property! - "nothing bad happens, even in really unusual circumstances" - Normal inputs rarely stress security-vulnerable code - How can we test more thoroughly? - Random inputs (fuzz testing) - Mutation: change certain statements in the source code and see if the tests find the errors - Spec-driven: test code of a function matches spec of that function - How do we tell when we've found a problem? - Crash or other deviant behavior; now enable expensive checks